Tuesday, December 27, 2011

 On Friday dinners how you're happy

-When your father suddenly strokes you
+When your father suddenly embraces you

 You get emotional when someone understands you